nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 #.
 Test a TLS client with TCP proxy service:

    a.
 Create a TCP/TLS client and connect to a server.
-      Replace *example.com* with the host name or IPv4 address of a TLS server and *1234* with the corresponding port.
+      Replace *example.com* with the hostname or IPv4 address of a TLS server and *1234* with the corresponding port.
-      Then read information about the connection.
+      Then read the information about the connection.

       .. parsed-literal::
          :class: highlight